interterror/PowerManager/README.md

 1. After entering application, the page set as default in config-gui.php is initially displayed.
 2. You can switch between pages by clicking buttons OUTLETS, GRAPHS, and RULES in the bottom right.
-3. [SERVER] You can start saving data by clicking SAVE DATA.
-Data will be saved in intervals specified in config-database.php (must be >0)
+3. [SERVER] You can start saving data by clicking button SAVE DATA.
+Data will be saved in intervals specified in config-database.php (must be >0).
+When data saving is active, the button is green.
+When inactive, button is red.
+The page DATA COLLECTION contains timesheet of previous data inserts to database.
 4. You can refresh displayed data by clicking REFRESH or waiting for number of seconds specified in config-gui.php (if 0, no auto refresh)
-5. You can switch outlet by clicking appropriate box in OUTLETS page.
+5. You can switch outlet on/off by clicking appropriate box in OUTLETS page.
 6. [CLIENT] On the graph page, graphs for outlets defined in config-devices.php are displayed.
 You can change content of the graph by clicking appropriate button.